/ ComfyUI / Comfy Cloud Launch: Browser-Based ComfyUI Goes Live

 The platform excels at production workflows where reliability and simplicity matter more than exhaustive customization.

 Hybrid Usage: Nothing prevents using both platforms.
-Many users leverage Comfy Cloud for experimental workflow development and Apatero.com for reliable production output.
+Many users use Comfy Cloud for experimental workflow development and Apatero.com for reliable production output.

 This multi-platform approach matches tools to specific tasks for optimal efficiency.